 CCM software is very comprehensive, but it can take years to deliver a return on the investment.
-This is usually because of the upfront (or monthly) software license costs and the resource needed to train and deliver a system change internally.
+Usually, this is because of the upfront (or monthly) software license costs and the resource needed to train and provide a system change internally.

 Aceni is great because it works with your existing customer information systems: rather than replacing them.